MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 ### What is expected of administrators and end-users when using Sales lines suggestions?

-Each individual users chooses whether or not to use **Sales lines suggestions**.
-Even when the feature is enabled by administrators and available, you can choose to use it always, sometimes, or never.
+After an administrator enables the **Sales lines suggestions** feature, each user can choose whether to use it always, sometimes, or never.

 Administrators make the overall decision on whether to use Copilot capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
 If administrators enable Copilot, they should be sure to grant access to the appropriate users.